- Computer Science

 Anatomy and Physiology

 Engineering Design is a semester-long elective that introduces the various ways innovators can take an idea and produce an output.
 From prototypes to publications to patents to profits, students will engage in hands-on group collaborations to brainstorm, develop, and ultimately communicate their creations.
-Students completing Engineering Design are eligible to work on individual projects.
+Students completing Engineering Design are eligible to work on individual projects in Independent Scientific Research.
 Departmental approval is required for admission.

 During this semester-long course, students are trained to think like scientists in the context of ongoing biomedical and environmental research projects.
-Students will learn to execute techniques commonly used in cellular and molecular biology labs such as molecular cloning, PCR and quantitative PCR, protein expression systems, bioinformatics, and mammalian cell culture.
+Students learn to execute techniques commonly used in cellular and molecular biology labs such as molecular cloning, PCR and quantitative PCR, protein expression systems, bioinformatics, and mammalian cell culture.
 Students learn to conduct a robust literature review, compose the basic elements of a scientific paper, present scientific data clearly in graphs and tables, and propose and develop a basic research plan.
-Upon completion, eligible students will have the opportunity to pursue Research: BioMedical or Environmental.
-To be admitted to the course, students must have completed chemistry and demonstrate a superior work ethic in all academic areas.
+Upon completion, eligible students have the opportunity to pursue advanced research.
+To be admitted to the course, students must demonstrate a superior work ethic in all academic areas.
 Departmental approval is required for admission.

 This semester-long course allows students to hone the hands-on skills that were introduced in Molecular Methods or Engineering Design.
 Students will further their proficiency in techniques associated with molecular and cell biology, engineering design, or advanced computing and begin to work independently.
 Upon approval of their research proposals, students are expected to begin work on their projects.
 This course is rigorous and requires a high level of dedication and self-motivation.
 Students must be ready to display their work at the Baylor Science and Engineering Symposium in May.
 To be admitted to the course, students must have demonstrated superior ability and work ethic in all academic areas.
 Molecular Methods or Engineering Design are prerequisite.
 Departmental approval is required.